dannycahoon/apiWorkshop/tutorials/design/design_api/README.md

 ## Creating the API
 ### Log into Apiary
 Point your browser to http://apiary.io and sign in.
-You may see the sample API created when you signed up.
+You may see the sample API that was created when you signed up.
 ### Create a new API Project
 Click on the project name in the upper-left side and select *Create New API Project*
 ### Name your new API Project